ManagedBass/ManagedBass/CONTRIBUTING.md

 ## Reporting a Bug
 Please Comment on [Issue: Tasks & Samples](https://github.com/MathewSachin/ManagedBass/issues/13) if you want more Samples or for minimal tasks.

-* Report the OS on which you are running ManagedBass.
+* Report the OS and .Net/Mono version on which you are running ManagedBass.
 * Include details of included bass dll(s) and whether they are 32-bit or 64-bit.
 * If possible, Include steps to replicate the problem.